• Skip to primary navigation

 Ingredients

-Labeled overhead photo of ingredients for cucumber gazpacho, including olive oil, vinegar, cucumber, apple, avocado, garlic, jalapeño, dill, salt, and black pepper in small bowls arranged on a light surface.
+Labeled overhead photo of ingredients for cucumber gazpacho, including olive oil, vinegar, cucumber, apple, avocado, garlic, jalapeño, dill, salt, and black pepper in small bowls.

 • Cucumber: Any variety of cucumber is fine for this soup.

-• Apple: I add the whole apple, but adjust to half the apple if you want it less sweet.
+• Apple: I add the whole apple, but adjust to half the apple if you desire less sweetness.
 The apple helps balance the acidity, so go with something crisp and sweet like Gala or Fuji.

 • Vinegar: I use what I have on hand, like rice vinegar, white vinegar, or apple cider vinegar.
 Sherry also works well.